Broiler: Welfare issues

 Artificial selection has led to a great increase in the pace of which broilers develop and reach slaughter-weight.
 Selection and husbandry for very fast growth means there is a genetically induced mismatch between the energy-supplying organs of the broiler and its energy-consuming organs.
+This genetic selection for very fast growth at the cost of welfare has led animal welfare campaigners to describe the most commonly used broiler breeds as Frankenchickens.

-Rapid growth can lead to metabolic disorders such as sudden death syndrome and ascites.
+Rapid growth can lead to metabolic disorders such as sudden death syndrome by acute heart failure, killing up to 3% in Europe, and ascites, a slower form of heart failure that affect an additional 5% worldwide.
 Breeding for increased breast muscle affects the way chickens walk and puts additional stress on their hips and legs.
 There is a high frequency of skeletal problems in broilers, mainly in the locomotory system.
 These leg abnormalities impair the locomotor abilities of the birds, and lame birds spend more time lying and sleeping.
 Increased inactivity is linked with an increase in dermatitis caused by a greater amount of time in contact with ammonia in poultry litter.
 Broilers are usually kept at high stocking densities.
 This can reduce feed intake and growth.
 Management conditions (litter quality, temperature and humidity) are however more important than stocking density.
 Many broilers die during the processes of catching, packing and transport.